nepfaff/scalable-real2sim/README.md

 do human-in-the-loop segmentation by annotating specific frames with positive/ negative labels for more robust results.
 We provide a simple GUI for this purpose.
 The default automatic annotations using DINO work well in many cases but can struggle with the gripper masks.
+This is possibly because our particular gripper seems to be out of distribution for SAM2, and thus it looses track of it for long videos.
+This can be solved with re-prompting it after failure.
 All downstream object tracking and reconstruction results are sensitive to the segmentation quality and thus spending a bit of effort here might be worthwhile.

 ##### Gripper masking with fine tuned models
+Using fine tuned SAM2 and GroundingDINO networks for a gripper that is out of distribution can help to remove the extra step of reprompting after failure.

 We provide fine tuned networks for SAM2 and GroundingDINO for the segmentation and annotation of the gripper used in our provided dataset which can be downloaded from [here](https://mitprod-my.sharepoint.com/personal/nepfaff_mit_edu/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Fnepfaff%5Fmit%5Fedu%2FDocuments%2Fscalable%5Freal2sim%5Fmodel%5Fweights&ga=1).

 Please put the downloaded checkpoint files in the `./checkpoints` directory.
 We used mmdetection's implementation to fine tune Grounding DINO.
 Please see the [mmdetection Official Github](https://github.com/open-mmlab/mmdetection/tree/main) for installation instructions.
+Make sure to be in the virtual environment set up with poetry, not the Nerfstudio virtual environment.

 When `--txt_prompt` is set to `gripper`, the segmentation script will use the gripper fine tuned models for annotation and segmentation.